louketo/louketo-proxy/CONTRIBUTING.md

 ### Documentation

 We require contributions to include relevant documentation.
-Alongside your PR for code changes, prepare a PR to the [Keycloak Documentation](https://github.com/keycloak/keycloak-documentation).
+Alongside your PR for code changes, prepare a PR to the [Louketo Documentation](https://github.com/Louketo/Louketo-documentation).

-In the description of your PR include a link to the PR to [Keycloak Documentation](https://github.com/keycloak/keycloak-documentation).
+In the description of your PR include a link to the PR to [Louketo Documentation](https://github.com/Louketo/Louketo-documentation).

 ### Submitting your PR